Bekenn/wcdx/README.md

     * wcimg for converting extracted resources to PNG images
     * wc2font for converting the resources in fonts.fnt to PNG images
 * Do you love George Oldziey's prerendered digital arrangements of the original MIDI scores?
 With wcjukebox, now you can sit back, relax, and let the WAVs wash over you!
+* Fixed cockpit damage and VDU static.
+    * Fly without a radar in WC2!

 Caveats: